Particle-level transformers for 95 GeV Higgs boson searches at future $e^+e^-$ Higgs factories: Application of Transformer Networks

-Two main technical limitations hinder further improvement in the measurement precision of the cut-based method in the $\tau\tau$ decay channel.
-First, although the $\tau$-tagging efficiency can reach 80\%, only a small fraction of hadronically decaying $\tau$ leptons are successfully identified as $\tau$-jets (approximately 25\%).
-Second, when event selection relies on reconstructed jet information, a significant amount of information about the final-state particles is inevitably lost—some of which may be crucial.
-Moreover, the large number and diverse types of final-state particles make it difficult for the cut-based method to efficiently utilize all available information and extract the underlying correlations among them.

-To enhance the search sensitivity for the 95 GeV light Higgs boson and improve measurement precision, we employ deep neural networks (DNNs) of ParT \cite{Qu:2022mxj} and MIParT \cite{Wu:2024thh}.
-ParT incorporates pairwise particle interactions into the attention mechanism, achieving superior particle tagging performance compared to standard Transformer architectures and previous machine learning models.
-Building upon ParT, MIParT introduces a More-Interaction Attention (MIA) mechanism that increases the dimensionality of particle interaction embeddings.
+ParT~\cite{Qu:2022mxj} incorporates pairwise particle interactions into the attention mechanism, achieving superior particle tagging performance compared to standard Transformer architectures and previous ML models.
+Building upon ParT, MIParT~\cite{Wu:2024thh} introduces a More-Interaction Attention mechanism that increases the dimensionality of particle interaction embeddings.
 This enhancement not only significantly reduces the model size but also leads to further performance gains.
+These methods can exploit a richer and more complex set of information from the event data compared to cut-based analysis.

-These models can both train directly on final-state particle-level features.
+For the cut-based analysis, the available information comprises jet-level observables (e.g., jet four-momenta), lepton-level observables (e.g., muon four-momenta), and event-level variables (e.g., the invariant mass and recoil mass of the dimuon system).
+ParT and MIParT can both train directly on final-state particle-level features.

+In our ML-based analysis, events are first preselected according to the $\textbf{Basic Cut}$ of Eq.\ref{basic_cut}, and the ParT and MIParT networks are subsequently trained on these events using the following event-level features: \begin{itemize} \item The recoil mass of two muons: $M_{\mathrm{recoil}}$. \item The invariant mass of two muons: $M_{\mu\mu}$. \item The average azimuthal angle of two muons \footnote{ The reason why we use averaged quantities such as $\phi = (\phi_1 + \phi_2)/2$, is that the architecture of the original ParT and MIParT networks needs a reference direction.
+We therefore define the reference direction as the average of the two muon directions.
+We have tested that the choice of reference direction has almost no impact on the network's performance.}: $\phi = (\phi_{\mu_1} + \phi_{\mu_2})/2$. \item The average pseudorapidity of two muons: $\eta = (\eta_{\mu_1} + \eta_{\mu_2})/2$. \end{itemize}